Edith Thompson and Frederick Bywaters: Critiques of the case and the trial

 Sir Henry Curtis-Bennett KC later claimed that he could have saved her had she not rejected his advice not to take the witness stand.
 His failure to secure her acquittal had affected him deeply.
-He maintained her innocence of murder throughout his life, claiming that Edith "paid the extreme penalty for her immorality."
+He maintained her innocence of murder throughout his life, claiming that Edith "paid the extreme penalty for her immorality".
 In Notable British Trials, Filson Young takes a similar approach, suggesting that Curtis-Bennett should have resigned his brief at her insistence on going into the witness box, although his quest for fame and fortune could never have allowed it.
 The famous defender Sir Edward Marshall Hall KC similarly stated that he would have surrendered his defence brief if she had defied him the way she did Curtis-Bennett.
-Curtis-Bennett said to Mr. Stanley Bishop, a journalist, "She spoiled her chances by her evidence and by her demeanour.
+Curtis-Bennett said to Mr Stanley Bishop, a journalist, "She spoiled her chances by her evidence and by her demeanour.
 I had a perfect answer to everything which I am sure would have won an acquittal if she had not been a witness.
 She was a vain woman and an obstinate one.
 She had an idea that she could carry the jury.
-Also she realized the enormous public interest, and decided to play up to it by entering the witness-box.
+Also she realised the enormous public interest, and decided to play up to it by entering the witness-box.
 Her imagination was highly developed, but it failed to show her the mistake she was making."
 One mistake that Edith appeared to make was in testifying that Bywaters had led her into the poison plots.
 Delusion was no defence to murder and this could not save her.
 Curtis-Bennett argued a more legally secure but evidentially weak defence based on Edith acting the part of poisoner, or engaging in a fantasy.
-The fact that the two Home Office pathologists, Sir Bernard Spilsbury and Dr John Webster both concluded categorically in their independent post mortem reports that there were no traces of poison or glass in Percy Thompson's body should have been proof of the fantasy defence.
+The fact that the two Home Office pathologists, Sir Bernard Spilsbury and Dr John Webster, both concluded categorically in their independent post mortem reports that there were no traces of poison or glass in Percy Thompson's body should have been proof of the fantasy defence.

-One of her main lines of defence, that she was constantly seeking a divorce or separation from her husband, and that it rather than murder was the main object of the attested five-year compact between her and Bywaters shown in her letters, was dismissed by the Judge as a sham.
+One of her main lines of defence – that she was constantly seeking a divorce or separation from her husband, and that it rather than murder was the main object of the attested five-year compact between her and Bywaters shown in her letters – was dismissed by the judge as a sham.
 "If you think these letters are genuine, they mean that she is involved in a continual practice of deceit; concealing the fact of her connection with Bywaters, and not reiterating it with requests for her husband to let her go."